MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

     1. Choose **Console Application**.
     1. Make sure that .NET Framework 4.5.2 is selected as the target framework.
     1. Specify a name for your project and create the new Visual Studio solution.
-1. **Note** - During private preview, the CDS SDK NuGet package is not searchable.
+1. **Note** - During private preview, the Common Data Service SDK NuGet package is not searchable.
 It shouold be directly applied from the **Package Manager Console**:
     1. Go to **Tools > NuGet Package Manager > Package Manager Console**.
     1. Enter the install command for your specific target version of the SDK, using a command like: `Install-Package Microsoft.CommonDataService -Version 1.0.188-preview -Pre`
 1. In Solution Explorer, open the **App.config** file and paste in the XML at the bottom of this section, starting right after the opening `<configuration>` tag.
-1. Replace the bracket text with configuration values mentioned in the **prerequisites** section.
+1. Replace the bracket text with configuration values mentioned in the **Prerequisites** section.

 ```xml
 <configSections>